Nationals vs. Pirates Player Props Betting Odds

 McCutchen Stats

 - Andrew McCutchen has four doubles, five home runs, 13 walks and 13 RBI (22 total hits).
-He has swiped four bases.
+He's also stolen four bases.

 - McCutchen heads into this game looking to extend his four-game hit streak.
 In his last five games he is batting .211 with a home run, two walks and four RBI.